 Preparation & Expansion

 Remove all existing underlay and floor coverings to ensure that you have a strong and level base for installation.
 As there is expansion required for solid wood flooring, a gap will be required around the perimeter of your installation.
 The correct expansion gap for wood flooring is 10-12mm.
-This must be completely maintained around the perimetre of the floor, which must not touch anything along the edges.
+This must be completely maintained around the perimeter of the floor, which must not touch anything along the edges.
 This includes walls, skirting boards, radiator pipes, door frames, connecting floors and anything else that might restrict the wood floor from expanding.

 Solid wood flooring expands mostly across the grain and because of this we recommend that installations should run no more than 5m across the grain in any installation.
 The maximum recommended length for real wood flooring installation is 7m.
-If you do need to break up a longer run we recommend doing this with expansion bars.
+If you do need to break up a long run we recommend doing this with expansion bars.
 These are mostly used in doorways and are perfect for hiding expansion gaps.
 In very large rooms this is not always possible to do so building expansion into an installation can be done by using 1/2mm spacers in between individual rows.
-These are extremely hard to see, but will allow for the extra expansion that a large floor installation may require.
+These are extremely hard to see but will allow for the extra expansion that a large floor installation may require.

 How To Lay Solid Wood Flooring - Installation Methods